EastCoast3Dee/Dev_Environment_Setup/README.md

 3. For Windows 10 64 bit and the Apache build from Apache Lounge, download the Thread Safe version, VS16 x64 Thread Safe.

-4. Create a directory in the c drive (c:/phpApache) to extract the php files to.
+4. Create a directory in the C drive (c:/phpApache) to extract the PHP files to.

 5. In the PHP directory, rename the file php.ini-development to php.ini.